AVP-UMN/APMrover2/apmrover2/apmrover2pde.md

 static const AP_InertialSensor::Sample_rate ins_sample_rate = AP_InertialSensor::RATE_50HZ;
 ...
 ```
-The [AP_InertialSensor](https://github.com/BeaglePilot/ardupilot/blob/master/libraries/AP_InertialSensor/AP_InertialSensor.h) is an abstraction for gyro and accel measurements which are correctly aligned to the body axes and scaled to SI units.In the `AP_InertialSensor.h` code we find the `Sample_rate` defintion.
+The [AP_InertialSensor](https://github.com/BeaglePilot/ardupilot/blob/master/libraries/AP_InertialSensor/AP_InertialSensor.h) is an abstraction for gyro and accelerometer measurements which are correctly aligned to the body axes and scaled to SI units.In the `AP_InertialSensor.h` code we find the `Sample_rate` defintion.
 ```
  // the rate that updates will be available to the application
     enum Sample_rate {